 Students are celebrated on their birthday by having the "CELEBRATION OF LIFE" ceremony.
 Parents are welcome to join the class in this celebration; please coordinate with the teacher at least one week in advance before the ceremony to schedule.
 If the birthday falls on a weekend or school vacation day, the student will be acknowledged on the next attended school day.
-The ceremony is held in the morning during circle time.
+The ceremony is held in the morning during circle time and typically lasts about 15 minutes.